tharunkumaran2006/EXP-2/README.md

-## EXPT NO: 2 OPEN CIRCUIT AND LOAD CIRCUIT CHARACTERISTICS OF D.C SHUNT GENERATOR
+## EXPT NO: 2 OPEN AND LOAD CIRCUIT CHARACTERISTICS OF D.C SHUNT GENERATOR

 ## Aim:
 To conduct load test on separately excited generators and to obtain the characteristics